The following article covers the subject from a Quranic perspective.

 (3) FISH AND WATER CREATURES

 Note the word ‘Bahr’ denotes any large accumulation of water, whether derived from seas, rivers, lakes or ponds.
-The pronoun in ‘ta’amuhu’ (literally it’s food) relates to the word Bahr and this indicates all manner of seafood.
+The pronoun in ‘ta’amuhu’ (literally it’s food) relates to the word Bahr and this indicates of seafood.